The Most Useful Form of Mathematics for Humankind, Ranked

 votes

-• Application: Used extensively in physics, engineering, economics, biology, and other fields
+• Application: Used in physics, engineering, economics, and biology.

-• Types: Ordinary differential equations (ODEs) and partial differential equations (PDEs)
+• Types: Includes ordinary differential equations (ODEs) and partial differential equations (PDEs).

 9. 9